jhuapl-bio/microbert/README.md

 ## Scripts

+There are four primary training/testing scripts for fine-tuning and evaluating open-source genomic language models.
+- **Generate Data** (`train_data.py`): Generates tokenized data for a given genomic language model
+- **Fine-tuning** (`train_model_multi_gpu.py`): Fine-tunes a genomic language model on a multiclass classification task of your choice (e.g. taxonomic classification), and evaluates the fine-tuned model on a test set of specification.
+- **Generating Embeddings** (`train_embeddings.py`): Generates embeddings from a genomic language model.
+- **Inference** (`test_sequences.py`): Generates predictions of a trained gLM on a set of test sequences.

-All the following scripts use a single parameter: the path to a config `yaml` file as an argument.
+Most scripts use a single parameter: the path to a config `yaml` file as an argument.
 See the [Config](#config) and [Config Parameters](#config-parameters) sections for details.

 ### Data Tokenization